gkril/Plant-Health/README.md

 # Plant-Health
-Summary pipelines and web scraping
+Summary pipelines and web scraping for reporting purposes.